 Overview of Data Collection and Analysis Services

 When writing a dissertation, students are often faced with a question where to get the data and how to analyse it.
 Some data is only available through subscription to paid services such as Thomson One Banker, Compustat, Fame, or Bloomberg.
 Other data is available for free but it must be aggregated from multiple sources, which are not easy to find.
 Our data collection services are designed to serve students and help them collect the data for their dissertation.
 In addition to our dissertation writing services, we also offer statistical analysis of data.
-Our team of professional UK writers is experienced with most statistical software including SPSS, Stata, Eviews, R-studio, Minitab and Matlab, among others.
+Our team of professional writers are experienced with most statistical software including SPSS, Stata, Eviews, R-studio, Minitab and Matlab, among others.
 Below is just a brief sample of statistical methods of data analysis we offer.

 What is the Purpose of Dissertation Data Analysis?